EIN 04-2197449

 Program areas at May Institute

 May Institute is one of The largest providers in The commonwealth of Massachusetts of private special education schools specifically serving children, adolescents, and young adults with autism spectrum disorder (asd), developmental disabilities, brain injury, and neurobehavioral disorders.
 All our May center schools offer full-day, year-round educational services based on best practices from The fields of applied behavior analysis (aba) and special education.
 Students receive highly individualized behavioral, academic, and vocational programming.
-They are surrounded by caring, highly trained professionals seeking to improve The quality of life of The individuals in their care.our three May center schools for autism and developmental disabilities in Massachusetts are chapter 766-approved private schools that focus on building communication, social, behavioral, vocational, and academic skills.
+They are surrounded by caring, highly trained professionals seeking to improve The quality of life of The individuals in their care.our four May center schools for autism and developmental disabilities in Massachusetts are chapter 766-approved private schools that focus on building communication, social, behavioral, vocational, and academic skills.
 We base our programs on aba, which has been shown through hundreds of scientific studies to be The most effective method to teach children and adolescents with autism and other developmental disabilities.our May center school for brain injury and neurobehavioral disorders in Massachusetts serves students with a broad range of neurobehavioral challenges.
 These include brain injury, genetic or chromosomal disorders, seizure disorders, mood disorders, and intellectual and neurodevelopmental disorders.
 The school is one of only a handful of pediatric programs in The u.s. that focus on both education and rehabilitation.
-About half of The students who attend our schools also receive residential services through community-based group homes.
+About half of The students who attend two of our schools (in randolph and norwood, ma) also receive residential services through community-based group homes.
 These services focus on helping children and adolescents strengthen and generalize independent living skills, and are designed in accordance with each child's individualized educational plan.
 Our highly skilled staff provide 24-hour support and supervision to ensure that each child's unique needs are met.

 The center provides customizable onsite and remote training and consultation services for parents and professionals focused on asd and other developmental disabilities.
 We also offer technical assistance to governmental agencies regarding systems of care, including diagnosis, treatment, and operational management of services.